captainalan/pelican-test/content/corona-virus-011.md

 what's going on is through words*.

 Words are great for lots of things, but they have their limitations.
-There are many "non-verbal" ways to think about stuff, e.g. spatially, in terms of math, through working with programing languages, [kinaesthetically](https://en.wikipedia.org/wiki/Kinaesthetics), etc.
+There are many **non-verbal** ways to think about stuff, e.g. spatially, in terms of math, through working with programing languages, [kinaesthetically](https://en.wikipedia.org/wiki/Kinaesthetics), etc.